 “I was struggling academically and socially before attending private school.
 Before my current school, I was at a homeschool co-op which I would attend only once a week.
 It was hard to stay on track and learn when I felt I didn’t have the everyday support or help from the teachers.
 Before that, I was at a public school with large classes and felt like I was just a number with all of the students.

 Attending a small private school has been great because I have smaller classes with teachers who actually know me and are always able to help me and create a better learning environment.
 My confidence in who I am as a student has gotten better because I am actually learning and applying myself in my classes and making good grades.

 I love serving as part of earning my LTS scholarship.
 I’ve served at my church for years.
 I help create the crafts and projects that kids do to help learn their lesson on Sundays.
 I also teach a small group of middle school youth girls every week about the Bible and help them grow in their faith.

-Her advice to younger students who are starting to serve their community is to serve from the heart.
-“Find something you enjoy doing and start serving there to make an impact in the community,” she said.
+My advice to younger students who are starting to serve their community is to find something you enjoy doing and start serving there to make an impact in the community.